-Offers of places and Scholarships are based upon performance in the Entrance Examinations, Scholarship assessments, report from the Head Teacher of the applicant's current school and commitment to the School's ethos.
+Senior School offers of places and Scholarships are based upon performance in the Entrance Examinations, Scholarship assessments, report from the Head Teacher of the applicant's current school and commitment to the School's ethos.

-Where an Entrance Examination or an assessment has taken place, parents or guardians will usually be notified of the result within two weeks.
-Acceptances are appreciated as soon as possible and are required by early March for entry into Year 7.
-Pupils joining the School will receive detailed information in the Spring and Summer Terms to aid transition into the School.
+Where an entrance examination or an assessment has taken place, parents or guardians will usually be notified of the result within two weeks.
+The exception to this is year 7, where applicants are informed by the end of January or early February.
+Acceptances are appreciated as soon as possible and are required by early

+March for entry into Year 7.
+Pupils joining the School will receive detailed information in the Spring and Summer Terms to aid transition into the School, or sooner should an ad-hoc place have been offered.